"I don't think you ever really learn

 I left maybe six weeks ago [walking away from the camera

-.
+in photo left].
 Get out, I tell her, pointing

 to the red No Trespassing sign.
 This routine is repeated